-Special Equipment Amount SEA Claims-Based Request (Deaf and Hard of Hearing) Claim Awareness Form
+Parent/Guardian Claims-Based Awareness Form (Deaf and Hard of Hearing)

-Birth date:

-School: Grade: Dear Parent/Guardian: Special Equipment Amount (SEA) funded equipment to support the student's access to the Ontar Eligible equipment includes items to be utilized by a equipment must be recommended as essential by a must indicate evidence of the need.
-Although the equipment is being purchased expectation from the Ministry of Education is that the demonstrating a need.
-The St. Clair Catholic District student chooses not to use the prescribed equipment of the equipment be reassigned to another student.
-Please indicate below that you are aware that your child.
-Once you have returned this signed for submission of a SEA claim.
-If you have any questing essource Teacher. rio curriculum and/or alternative programs students who require hearing support.
-The qualified professional and the student's IE of or reallocated to support your child, the he equipment is shared with other student ct School Board owns the equipment.
-If shent this equipment may be reassigned to funding.
-You will be informed should the state of the school we will proceed with the Name of Qualified Professional(s) who conducted assessment(s) and made recommendations: Type of Equipment Recommended (Approval to be determined by St. Clair Catholic District School Board):
+Chudont Nomo Birth date: Student Name: School: Grade: Dear Parent/Guardian: Special Equipment Amount (SEA) funded equipment is support the student's access to the Ontario curricula equipment includes items to be utilized by students who must be recommended as essential by a qualified prindicate evidence of the need. um and/or alternative programs.
+Eligible or require hearing support.
+The equipment Although the equipment is being purchased or realloca from the Ministry of Education is that the equipment students demonstrating a need.
+The St. Clair Catholic If a student chooses not to use the prescribed equipm another student who meets the criteria for SEA funding. be reassigned to another student.
+Please indicate below that you are aware that a SEA clair Once you have returned this signed form to the school, SEA claim.
+If you have any questions, please contact my is shared, where appropriate, with other District School Board owns the equipment sent this equipment may be reassigned to You will be informed should the equipment may be submitted on behalf of your child, we will proceed with the submission of a Name of Qualified Professional(s) who conducted rsell of the Program Resource Teacher. assessment(s) and made recommendations: Type of Equipment Recommended (Approval to be determined by St. Clair Catholic District School Board): Signature of Principal: Date: I am aware that a claim for Special Equipment Amount f unding will be submitted for my child.
+Signature of Parent/Guardian or Student over age 18: